kyma-project/kyma-environment-broker/docs/03-10-orchestration.md

 > **NOTE:** Once all Kyma components become modules, they will be upgraded independently of one another and of Kyma Environment Broker (KEB).
 This document will be deprecated as irrelevant.

-Orchestration is a mechanism that allows you to upgrade SAP BTP, Kyma runtimes (SKRs).
+Orchestration is a mechanism that allows you to upgrade SAP BTP, Kyma runtimes.
 To create an orchestration, [follow this tutorial](08-05-orchestrate-kyma-upgrade.md).
 After sending the request, the orchestration is processed by `KymaUpgradeManager`.
-It lists Shoots (SKRs) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
-Then, `KymaUpgradeManager` performs the [upgrade steps](03-03-runtime-operations.md#upgrade) logic on the selected SKRs.
+It lists Shoots (Kyma runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
+Then, `KymaUpgradeManager` performs the [upgrade steps](03-03-runtime-operations.md#upgrade) logic on the selected Kyma runtimes.

 If Kyma Environment Broker is restarted, it reprocesses the orchestrations that are in the `CANCELING`, `IN PROGRESS`, and `PENDING` state.